 Responsibilities and tasks include a wide range of case management activities working with the adult veteran homeless population, including: case management tasks helping veterans and their families secure housing and look for available housing/rental units; coordinating housing with landlords; connecting the veterans with community resources and government and health benefits; developing case plans with clients in order to help them stabilize and resume healthy functioning; resume preparation, job coaching and connection to employment opportunities; mental health triage; connection to resources; collection of data and shared responsibility for tracking outcomes and program performance measures; community advocacy and participation in collaborative task force activities; presenting and providing information to community members and organizations about the program; and coordinating with inter-agency programs and activities.
 In addition, this position will serve as the SSVF representative at North County Veterans Treatment Courts.

-The ideal candidate is a licensed mental health clinician and has experience providing case management activities to veterans and/or the homeless population, and embraces a Housing First approach to helping homeless veterans individuals and families stabilize and return to permanent and traditional housing.
-The position requires that the case manager be an empathic and compassionate listener with solid boundaries.
+The ideal candidate has experience providing case management activities to veterans and/or the homeless population, and embraces a Housing First approach to helping homeless veterans individuals and families stabilize and return to permanent and traditional housing.
+The position requires that the case manager be an emphatic and compassionate listener with solid boundaries.
 The case manager must have a demonstrated ability to multi-task, work independently, coordinate community-wide activities, collaborate with partner agencies, and prioritize tasks.
 Experience with HMIS preferred and/or a solid demonstrated ability to use complex software and Microsoft Excel for data entry, collection and reporting.
 The position requires initiative, resourcefulness, and the ability to be self-directed and work autonomously.

 Work hours are Monday – Friday, 9-5 although there will be some night time and weekend hours on occasion to attend community events or meet with landlords.
-The case manager will travel to North and Mid-County 1-3x per week and be reimbursed for mileage.
+The case manager will travel between north and south county depending on where s/he lives, and will be reimbursed for mileage.
 Must have a working vehicle with liability insurance and pass a background check.
 Salary is $21.00 per hour with basic medical and dental benefits provided, as well as generous paid time off.
 Position begins asap.